benbalter/coconductor/README.md

 ### Command line

 ```
+Coconductor commands:
   coconductor detect [PATH]   # Detect the code of conduct of the given project
   coconductor diff [PATH]     # Compare the given code of conduct text to a known code of conduct
   coconductor help [COMMAND]  # Describe available commands or one specific command
   coconductor version         # Return the Coconductor version

+Options:
+  [--remote], [--no-remote]  # Assume PATH is a GitHub owner/repo path
 ```

 #### Example output